 As a general rule, I will write letters only for those who receive a B or above in this course.
 If you think you may want me to write you a letter of recommendation, be sure to talk to me during the lab and my office hours: ask questions, offer your own ideas and interpretations of your results, bring interesting facts/papers that are connected to the material we are studying.
 By doing so, you will allow me to observe your way of thinking, which in turn will allow me to write a more meaningful letter of recommendation for you.
 Also, please save your lab reports and tests, for I will ask for some of them to review.
+If you never spoke to me, I will not be able to write a meaningful letter for you.

-OPPORTUNITIES TO GET TO KNOW YOUR CLASSMATES, TA'S AND INSTRUCTOR:
+OPPORTUNITIES TO GET TO KNOW YOUR CLASSMATES, TA'S AND THE INSTRUCTOR:

 This lab offers more personal settings than some of the big classes at UCSD.
 I encourage you to take this opportunity and talk to your TA's and to me about any course- or career-related issues.
 It is also a great idea to exchange email addresses/phone numbers with a few people in your class (for example, your bench-mates), in case you'll have questions or would like to form a study group - always a good idea!
-We will have two potlucks during this quarter (on April 15 and May 6) that will also offer an opportunity for social mixing.
+We will have two potlucks during this quarter (dates TBA) that will also offer an opportunity for social mixing.